-It is crucial that you can offer three sports to a good level across a range of activities and don't just specialise in one.
-It is a requirement that you participate competitively in at least one of these sports outside of school.
+We would recommend that you participate competitively in at least one of these sports outside of school.
 You will need to participate in all practical lessons.
 This is the route that you will need to pursue if you have a desire to study A-Level PE.